-Giardia Giardia may be present in lakes and rivers within the Parks.
-Don't drink untreated water!
+Giardia, an organism that can cause health problems, may be present in lakes and rivers within the parks.
+If you can’t pack in all the water needed for your trip, you must treat your water!
 Treat water with iodine, filters or boil for at least 3 minutes.